fogonwater/episcan/report.md

 - [Bacolod dengue cases still rising](https://rpnradio.com/bacolod-dengue-cases-still-rising/) (Rpnradio.com)

 ## 24-40 (chikungunya)

+- [How does chikungunya spread and what are its symptoms](https://timesofindia.indiatimes.com/life-style/health-fitness/health-news/how-does-chikungunya-spread-and-what-are-its-symptoms/articleshow/113945176.cms) (The Times of India)

 - [Evaluation of Aedes aegypti control intervention with pyriproxyfen by lcWGS in Manacapuru, Amazonas, Brazil](https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0012547) (Plos.org)